ap-lib/public-id/README.md

 Designed to hide system scale and client-specific patterns while keeping IDs compact and reversible.

 > ❗️Not for security purposes.
+>
-If clients know you're using `UnsafePublicID`, they might infer ID ranges or volumes.
+> If clients know you're using `UnsafePublicID`, they might infer ID ranges or volumes.
 > Use `SafePublicID` for stronger obfuscation with a mask.
+>
+> It's still reversible and not secure, but the effort required to reverse-engineer it is significantly greater.

 ---